5 alternative pancake recipes for Shrove Tuesday

-Chinese New Year takes place on 12 February this year but we’re happy to continue celebrating right into Shrove Tuesday.
+Chinese New Year may have been and gone, but we’re happy to continue celebrating right into Shrove Tuesday.
 Pay homage to the oriental occasion with this Friday fakeaway.

 A Hemsley family favourite, switch out duck for cauliflower or aubergine to make a veggie-friendly version.

 - 4 duck breasts (skin on; total 600g)